ANALOG PHOTO BOOTH GUIDE

 The Model 17 & 17C were successful, but several factors such as the introduction of Polaroid cameras and several international government’s reversal on policy regarding the acceptance of photo-strip images as valid forms of identification led to a downturn in popularity for photo booths.

-Model 21C
+MODEL 21C

 This Model 21C is a machine from the 1980s that represents the beginning of the end for dip-n-dunk chemical photo booths.
 Although a few more analog models were produced beyond the M21, exterior designs had grown formulaic and no longer shifted to represent design trends between generations.
 However, the Model 21C sported a few attention-grabbing features: